bridgesense/lampready/README.md

 ```
 bash box destroy
 ```
-**Note:** If you run Vagrant destroy, the box will be built from scratch again -- which may be a good thing.
+**Note:** If you run bash box destroy, the box will be built from scratch again -- which may be a good thing.